mshyu24/personal-site/content/research.md

 ## Current Projects

+### Purification of Ric-8B for structural analysis
+##### Work affiliated with University of Michigan, Department of Pharmacology, Tall Lab

+In July 2020, I shifted my focus to another related project -- purifying and phosphorylating Ric-8B for structural analysis, at the recommendation of my advisor.
+I have enjoyed returning to methods I first encountered as a freshman, especially as it has let me see how far I have come as a scientist -- I now use the same methods much more independently.

+## Previous Projects

 ### The Dual-Dual Expression System
 ##### Work affiliated with University of Michigan, Department of Pharmacology, Tall Lab

 ![The Dual Dual Expression System](/images/dual_dual.png)

-My current work focuses on improving methods of purifying G proteins.
+From January 2019 to July 2020, my work focused on improving methods of purifying G proteins.
 G proteins couple to the eponymous G protein coupled receptors (GPCRs), which mediate a broad variety of physiologically relevant pathways including those for sight, olfaction, blood sugar levels, neural signaling, and cell growth.
 G proteins are heterotrimeric, with alpha, beta, and gamma subunits.
 They are also post-translationally modified, and as bacteria lack the necessary machinery for post-translational modifications, insect cell-based systems are generally preferred.
 Historically, purification of heterotrimers or the active alpha subunit involves creating three recombinant baculoviruses -- one for each subunit.
 The alpha subunit is folded by Ric-8, a chaperone protein.
 By using the bicistronic pFastBac Dual vector, we created two recombinant baculoviruses -- one encoding a his-tagged beta subunit and a gamma subunit, and the other encoding an alpha subunit and Ric-8.
 This allows us to improve protein expression levels and use standard Ni-NTA chromatography to purify G proteins in unprecedented amounts.